 Camp Ten Oaks works from a camper-centered, anti-oppressive, and anti-racist framework.
-Camp Ten Oaks strives to offer an environment as diverse as the campers who enjoy our camp programming.
+We strive to offer an environment as diverse as the campers who enjoy our programming.

-The Camper Specialists are responsible for supporting counsellors in meeting the needs of their campers.
+The Care Bears are responsible for supporting counsellors in meeting the needs of their campers.

 Role and Responsibilities

 - Support the staff team in working with campers with who need extra support around behavioural and/or emotional needs and ensuring that individual protocols are followed

 - Ensure that identified needs of campers are being addressed